 - Only one (1) undergraduate degree may be earned from Emory.

 Major in History BA

 |Declaration of Major Contact|

 The History Department requires all its majors to choose a concentration within the major.
-Since History as a discipline is diverse and our students come to it with varied expectations, the student’s concentration may aim at a broad exposure to history—General Studies in History—or at deeper immersion in one of (at present) three geographically based or two thematically focused approaches.
-The geographic concentrations are: United States, Europe, and Latin America & Non-Western World.
+Since History as a discipline is diverse and our students come to it with varied expectations, the student's concentration may aim at a broad exposure to history-General Studies in History-or at deeper immersion in one of (at present) three geographically based or two thematically focused approaches.
+The geographic concentrations are: United States, Europe, and Latin America and Non-Western World.
 The thematic concentrations are: Women, Gender, and Sexuality and Empires, Nations, and Citizenship.
-(See “Concentrations” descriptions below.
+(See "Concentrations" descriptions below.

 Advanced Placement (AP) and International Baccalaureate (IB) Credits

 History majors may use a maximum of six (6) hours of Advanced Placement (AP) and International Baccalaureate (IB) history credit towards a history major.
 AP and IB credit cannot be used to satisfy a major distribution area requirement; these credits can be used to satisfy major credit hours only.

 - A student must complete 11 courses (a minimum of 35 credit hours) of history, of which at least seven courses must be at or above the 300-level.
 Two of the 11 courses required for the history major must be colloquia (Hist.
 487R, 488R, or 489R) which meet the College post-freshmen writing requirement GER.
 Normally, one colloquium will be taken in the junior year, the other in the senior year.
 Graduate seminar courses (500-level) may be used to fulfill the major colloquia requirement but do not meet College post-freshmen writing requirements, as colloquia normally do.